Why Generic AI Content Is Failing UK Businesses (And What to Do Instead)

 The Future of Content: Quality Will Always Win

-According to McKinsey’s 2025 AI survey, organisations reporting significant financial returns are twice as likely to have redesigned end-to-end workflows before selecting AI tools.
+McKinsey’s 2025 AI survey found that organisations reporting significant financial returns were twice as likely to have redesigned their end-to-end content workflows before selecting AI tools — strategy before technology, not the other way around.

 The competitive advantage doesn’t come from AI itself—every business can access the same tools.
 It comes from your expertise, your experience, your unique insights, and your commitment to creating genuinely helpful content that serves your audience’s needs.